 Twill weave fabric is one of the three primary varieties of textile weaves, the other two being plain weave and satin, and it is one of the most common.

-Several warp fibers alternately weave over and beneath two or more weft fibers in this weave, creating a three-dimensional effect.
+In this weave, several warp fibers alternately weave over and beneath two or more weft fibers, creating a three-dimensional effect.

-When combined with other self-design weaves, a piece of smooth fabric with more drape than other fabrics.
+Combined with other self-design weaves, it is a smooth fabric with more drape than other fabrics.

-Fabrics with a twill weave are more durable than fabrics with a plain weave.
+Fabrics with a twill weave are more durable than plain ones.
 The backside of this weave is that it is rough and will display the pattern in the opposite direction from the front.

 5. Oxford Weave